-Click on the images below to see more details about these sustainable designs and find out why they are sustainable.
+Click on the images below to see more details and find out why they are sustainable designs.

 This design classic is made of tempered glass and is virtually unbreakable.
 The original publicity for the glasses in the Fifties claimed that they could be “used as hammers”.